Duramax LML DPF Delete Guide

 - Better reliability and less potential repair costs

-A tune is required to delete the DPF system so the majority of the gains you see are going to be from the tune.
 On a stock LML, deleting the DPF won’t really do much outside of improve reliability and help the engine breathe better.
 The gains or benefits from a performance perspective come from a tune and from when you are trying to really push your LML with additional mods and upgrades.

 The other benefits are predominantly reliability related.
 Less backpressure means lower EGTs which means a healthier engine and turbo.
 Not having these expensive emissions pieces reduces the potential for them to fail, leaving you with a $5k repair bill.
 Lastly, you’ll save some money at the pump by seeing better gas mileage and not needing DEF fluid anymore.